1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 - Security functions [`passkey`](chap05.md), [`TRUSTED_IP`](chap05.md) and/or [`USER_PASS_B64`](chap05.md)
 activated/deactivated → URL not adjusted, access from wrong IP etc.
 - Check router and/or firewall settings
-- Access after power failure and/or restart of the Arduino isn't possible → press reset button at the Arduino / LAN shield
+- Access after power failure and/or restart of the microcontroller isn't possible → press reset button at the microcontroller
 - Usage of a microSD card for logging → format as FAT32, execute URL command `/D0`, maybe try a different card and/or smaller capacity → see chapter [9.1](chap09.md#91-usage-of-the-adapter-as-a-standalone-logger-with-bsb-lan)
-- (Adapter,) LAN shield and/or Arduino is faulty (→ sometimes diffuse problems occured within the usage of cheap clones, maybe try other/original units)
+- (Adapter,) LAN shield and/or Arduino/microcontroller is faulty (→ sometimes diffuse problems occured within the usage of cheap clones, maybe try other/original units)

 ---